Section 179 Deadline

 Script Development

 Make Section 179 a standard element in every sales pitch for high-ticket items.
-Train your team to frame it as an estimated after-tax cost: “Roughly a 25% marginal tax rate, this $10,000 machine could be about $7,500 after estimated tax savings — your tax pro can confirm.”
+Train your team to frame it as an estimated after-tax cost: “At roughly a 25% marginal tax rate, this $10,000 machine could be about $7,500 after estimated tax savings — your tax pro can confirm.”

 Savings Quantification